Jorgekleiss/los-gochos-restaurant/README.md

 # Testing

-ELABORATE MORE ON MY EXPERIENCE TESTING THE SITE
+Although I like the stage where the site currently is, there are still several details that are not at 100% to how i imagine the to be.
+The end result meets all of the goals set in the UX and ticks all of the boxes for the tasts needed forthis project.

+SOme of the issues i found during the testing were.

 -	This Website was tested on Safari, Brave, Google Chrome, Internet Explorer.
 -	The website was viewed on a variety of devices such as Desktop, Laptop, iPad PRO, iPhone 12 & iPhone12 PRO.
 -	A lot of testing was done to ensure that all of the links in the pages worked correctly.
 -	Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
-This was done in various countries across different languages.

 - HTML Validator [Results](ADD LINKS WHEN AVAILABLE)